tiwariPC/JMETriggerAnalysis/NTuplizers/test/scripts/makeTRKCustomizationFunction.md

 Attention needs to be paid in every step, and sometimes manual adjustments are necessary.
-Once the customization function technically works, it remains necessary to cross-check that the output tracks and vertices are the same as those obtained with the original TRK configuration.
+Once the customization function technically works, it remains necessary to verify that the output tracks and vertices are the same as those obtained with the original TRK configuration.

 ---------